taustation-fan/taustation-fan.github.io/README.md

 Some missions also build on other missions, and you can only engage in the later missions if you completed the previous missions successfully.

-There is also a mission (*In the Crossfire* on Hopkin's Legacy, Barnard's Star) that depends on having completed a side job (*Wall Maintenance* on the same station).
+There is also a mission (*In the Crossfire* on Hopkins' Legacy, Barnard's Star) that depends on having completed a side job (*Wall Maintenance* on the same station).